tilod/localize-decimal/README.md

 product.price_localized        # => "23,4"
 ```

-To use LocalizedDecimal in a class that does not coerce attributes by itself,
+To use LocalizeDecimal in a class that does not coerce attributes by itself,
 you can use the built in coercion:

 ```ruby